Key Takeaways:

 Join our MEAN Stack course!
 Master front-end to back-end in 6 months and land your dream job

-Common Solutions to the Critical Section Problem in Operating Systems
+Solutions to the Critical Section Problem in Operating System

 Operating systems make use of various synchronization mechanisms to meet the previously mentioned requirements.
+This is done to solve the critical section problem in an operating system.
 These can be categorized into hardware-based and software-based solutions.
+So, let’s see the Critical Section Problem Solution in OS, which is as follows:

 Software algorithms utilize logical constructs to achieve mutual exclusion without using any special hardware instructions.
 These algorithms are mostly theoretical, but they enhance the understanding of fundamental concepts responsible for synchronization.